laizhenyoong/obsedian-root/000 Generalities/004 Data Processing/NoSQL.md

 What is NoSQL?
 - NoSQL is a category of database management systems.
-- NoSQL is designed to handle large scale data storage and retrieval.
+- NoSQL is designed to handle unstructured or semi-structured data.
+- NoSQL provide more flexible data models than traditional [[SQL]] databses.